Canon 100D vs Fujifilm XP130

-The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm FinePix XP130 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm FinePix XP130 are two digital cameras that were announced, respectively, in March 2013 and January 2018.
 The 100D is a DSLR, while the XP130 is a fixed lens compact.
-The cameras are based on an APS-C (100D) and a 1/2.3-inch sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 15.9 MP.
+The cameras are based on an APS-C (100D) and a 1/2.3-inch (XP130) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 15.9 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 100D and the Fujifilm XP130 is provided in the side-by-side display below.
+The physical size and weight of the Canon 100D and the Fujifilm XP130 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is notably smaller (27 percent) than the Canon 100D.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.